 The problem: Within L&H, job openings far exceed the number of unemployed Americans who previously worked within the industry (and remain within the labor force).
-Even if every unemployed American took a job today, there would still be nearly six million job openings in the U.S. For every 100 jobs open, there are only 48 unemployed people actively looking for a job.
+Even if every unemployed American took a job today, there would still be nearly 4.8 million job openings in the U.S. For every 100 jobs open, there are only 48 unemployed people actively looking for a job.

 Why it matters: Travel organizations are not able to hire the workers they need to properly serve their clients.
 Lack of access to additional temporary workers as a result of visa processing delays, backlogs, availability of H-2B visas and other travel restrictions make matters worse.

 In addition, addressing the perceptions of jobs in our industry and diversifying talent must also be core to addressing our workforce challenges.